Maiori

 Maiori, the city of cinema

-Unlike the vast majority of the other towns of the Amalfi Coast, Maiori has a long beach of almost 1 km, the longest of the entire Amalfi Coast.
-Here there is the "oldest" bathing establishment of the entire Divina Costa, opened in 1945 and in a short time this became the beach of famous guests: Ingrid Bergman, Jaqueline Kennedy, Fausto Coppi, the prince De Curtis, aka Totò, Nino Taranto and Anna Magnani, at the time of his love story with the director Roberto Rossellini.
-He was madly in love with the place and chose Maiori to set his masterpiece "Paisà" in 1946.
-This is considered the most representative cinematographic work of Italian Neorealism.
-He returned to Maiori several times for other important films of his filmography, result of his pilgrimages to the Amalfi Coast.
+Unlike the vast majority of the other towns of the Amalfi Coast, Maiori boasts a long beach of nearly 1 km, the longest of the entire Amalfi Coast.
+Here, you will find the oldest seaside establishment on the Divine Coast, which opened in 1945 and quickly became a popular spot for notable guests such as Ingrid Bergman, Jaqueline Kennedy, Fausto Coppi, Totò, Nino Taranto and Anna Magnani, during her romance with director Roberto Rossellini.
+Rossellini, deeply in love with the place, chose Maiori as the setting for his 1946 masterpiece "Paisà," a seminal work of Italian Neorealism.
+He returned multiple times to film other important works, inspired by his pilgrimages to the Amalfi Coast.

 What to see and what to do in Maiori?